bespoyasov/refactor-like-a-superhero/manuscript-en/20-refactoring-process.md

 ## Estimates

-If we decide to refactor a particular piece of code, we'll need to estimate the required time.
+If we decide to refactor a particular piece of code, we'll need to evaluate the size of the task and the required time.

 To understand how much time a piece of code can take to refactor, we should first point out the places that raise questions.
 To find out what problems we're dealing with, we can lay out those questions in the following table: